inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 - A resource may exist in one or more versions.
-- A resource version has its own persistent identifiers and bibliographic metadata (e.g. title, publication date, creator list etc. may be different between versions).
+- A resource version has its own persistent identifiers and bibliographic metadata (e.g. title, publication date, or creator list may be different between versions).
 - All versions of a resource should be accessible and editable.